FIRST TIME? COMPLETE FORMS BEFORE YOU VISIT

 My kids are really keen to give climbing a go.
 Can I bring them and only supervise as I wouldn't want to climb myself?

-No, but if you buy a TCA pass this will give you unlimited access to the gym in The Mothership, in Bristol (and The Prop Store in Glasgow).
+No, but we do have a stretching area with hanging bars, fingerboards and a few weights.
+If you buy a TCA pass this gives you unlimited access to the gym in The Mothership, in Bristol (and The Prop Store in Glasgow).

 Can I drop my kids off so they can climb on their own?